 In an effort to build a Jewish teen community across the Valley, Jewish News and The League present Teen Scene, featuring monthly content devoted to teen programming.

 I remember walking into my Chabad house on campus, on the day it changed my life, like it was yesterday.

 Registration is open for the March of the Living – an annual program that brings individuals from all over the world to Poland and Israel to study the history of the Holocaust and to examine the roots of prejudice, intolerance and hate.
-The March of the Living is a 3-kilometer walk from Auschwitz from Birkenau as a silent tribute to all victims of the Holocaust.
+The March of the Living is a 3-kilometer walk from Auschwitz to Birkenau as a silent tribute to all victims of the Holocaust.
 Following a week in Poland, where Yom Hashoah (Holocaust Remembrance Day) is observed, the group travels to Israel to celebrate Israeli Independence Day.
 The dates will be April 19-May 3, 2017; the program is for teens in grades 11-12.
 Contact Myra Shindler at the Bureau of Jewish Education, 480-634-8050, or visit motl.org.